 What Does The Average Configuration Look Like?
 What Upgrades Do People Settle On?

-The most popular model of 2020 is the Mean Bean teardrop trailer.
+Our most popular teardrop trailer model of 2020 is the Mean Bean!

 - Model: Mean Bean is the crowd favorite for 2020.

 - Exterior Color: From the 5 standard colors Bean offers, most select the neutral Telegray.
 As an upgrade, you can personalize your trailer and select from any color in the RAL spectrum.

 - Cabinetry Color: We have 5 laminates to choose from.
 Sleeping In is the most popular.
 Maybe because they’re dreaming of getting a good night’s sleep after a day full of adventure?

 - Galley Configuration: Ah, cooking outside with family and friends.
 Does it get any better?
 Most select the Premium configuration.
 This comes with a stainless-steel countertop, a center mounted sink with a fold away faucet, an 18-gallon water tank, pump, filter and a storage tray to fit Norcold’s 30 quart Refrigerator/Freezer.
 On the left side the Partner Steel stove racks out with ample storage space below.

 - Cooler or Fridge: Most opt in for Norcold’s Refrigerator/Freezer.
 The Progressive Dynamics power center is included so even if you’re used to bringing along a personal cooler when you camp or plan to go out for an extended stay, many decide to bring their additional cooler and store it in Bean’s front luggage pan or in their tow vehicle.